 This study is our first step towards understanding the properties of scalable search algorithms, replication strategies, and network topologies for decentralized, unstructured peer-to-peer networks.
 There are still many open issues to study.
 It would be useful to model various search algorithms with certain network topologies and study them analytically.
 The k-walker random walk with checking and state keeping has a lot of rooms to improve.
-There is still a large gap between this algorithm and the optimal case in terms of minimum number of hops and minimum message traffic.

-For the various replication strategies, we've shown that Square-Root replication minimizes the average search size, while Proportional replication achieves optimal load balance.
+Also, for the various replication strategies, we show that Square-Root replication minimizes the average search size, while Proportional replication achieves optimal load balance.
 It would be interesting to study the tradeoff between the two metrics, and see how the tradeoff can be achieved in a distributed system.